Stability analysis of time-periodic solutions to the Navier-Stokes-Fourier system in 3D whole space: Abstract

 \section{Abstract}

-We prove the existence and stability of a time-periodic solution to the Navier-Stokes-Fourier system in the three-dimensional whole space when a time-periodic external force is sufficiently small.
-The time decay estimate of the perturbation around the time-periodic solution is derived under the assumption that an initial perturbation is small and belongs to $L^p$ for some $1\leq p\leq 2$.
+This paper concerns the large-time behavior of perturbations around a time-periodic solution to the Navier-Stokes-Fourier system in the three-dimensional whole space.
+The time-periodic solution exists when a given external force is small enough.
+We derive the time-decay estimate of the perturbation under the assumption that an initial perturbation is sufficiently small.
+The time-space integral estimate for the linearized semigroup around the constant state in the Besov spaces is effectively applied in the proof.